Code Enforcement Division

-If you see a street or alleyway with piles of trash or debris, call Public Works at 384-5045.
+If you see a street or alleyway with piles of trash or debris, call (909) 384-7272 and make a report.

-Effective January 1, 2009, the Public Works Department will have the responsibility to remove graffiti throughout the City.
+Public Works Department has the responsibility of remove graffiti throughout the City.
 The graffiti removal program is a multi-faceted endeavor which involves various City departments, but we need your help to ensure unsightly graffiti is removed quickly and vandals are caught.
-Calls for graffiti removal can be forwarded to the Operations & Maintenance Division at extension 5045.
-Also, the current graffiti removal hotline is active and citizens can report all graffiti to 909-384-5250.

 The City will seek voluntary compliance whenever possible.
 But should it become necessary, the Municipal Code provides penalties:

-1) Criminal Citation-Maximum penalty of $1000.00 fine for every day a violation exists.
+1) Criminal Citation or Administrative Civil Penalty - Maximum penalty of $1000.00 fine for every day a violation exists.

 2) The City may have the work done at the owners expense-in addition to paying the cost of the abatement the property owner will be charged city administrative costs.
 If the bill is not paid it may be placed on the owners property taxes.

 Home Repair Programs for Low / Moderate Income Home Owners

 Call Neighborhood Housing Services at 884-6891 for information

 Animal Control Division (909) 384-1304 OR (909) 384-5311 - 24 Hours

 Department of Public Works (909) 384-5045